 We are always looking for chances to educate San Dieguito River Park visitors about the incredible natural, historical, and cultural resources of the watershed.

-We are proud to be able to offer such a variety of programs to the public, thanks in part to partnerships with local organizations.
+We are proud to be able to offer a variety of programs to the public, both in person, and through online interactive lessons, thanks in part to partnerships with local organizations.
 We plan to continue to build these relationships and develop new ones to make our education programs even more popular and varied with your continued support.

 Exploring Our Sense of Place